 Creator of certificated courses to become a Wholistic Rejuvenist™ (CWR) and for post-graduate education for health professionals.
 Go to www.gloriagilbere.com and click on Wholistic Skin & Body Rejuvenation (WSBR™) for course outline.
 Available on-site at worldwide locations, and via distance-learning at your convenience globally.

-Dr. Gilbère consults with client around the world via telephone and at her Institute in north Idaho,
+Dr. Gilbère consults with client around the world via telephone and at her Institute in north Idaho, USA.
+She is internationally renowned for her work in the discovery of the cause, effects and holistic solutions to chemically-induced immune system and inflammatory disorders, leaky gut, and multiple allergic response syndromes.

 *Based on 1991 EPA Study